 Here’s the 5 pole variable bandwidth crystal filter.
 I did a slightly less-neat-than-normal job of soldering the ground leads to the crystal cases.
 The crystal nearest the front is the messiest-looking.
 These kind of things really bug me but it’s a perfectly serviceable joint, so I pulled myself together and got over it.
 In this picture, you can also see the crystals for the second, fixed bandwidth crystal filter and to the left of them (and slightly out of focus), the other SMT part that has been substituted for the original through-hole part.
 In this case, it’s U12, an MC1350 IC which you can see installed on a small PCB that solders in to the holes for the original DIP part:

 This wider shot also shows the 2 BFO crystals.
-The manual notes that one lead from one of the BFO crystals needs to be folded over and soldered particularly close to the board in order to prevent fouling a rubber bumper that will be placed over it in a subsequent step.
+The manual (bottom left side of page 54 in revision H1 of the manual dated April 26, 2011) notes that the leads from one of the BFO crystals (X3) need to be folded over and soldered particularly close to the board in order to prevent fouling a rubber bumper that will be placed over it in a subsequent step.
+I seem to remember that one (not both) of the leads from X3 did protrude directly underneath the rubber stem bumper.
 I found that by pre-cutting the lead so that it didn’t quite poke out of the PCB underside and applying solder so that it filled the plated-through hole but didn’t spill over onto the pad, I ended up with a nice flat surface on which to lay the rubber bumper for L33 (the BFO inductor).
 If you’ve built a K2 before, this will make sense to you.
 If not – it will become clear when you get to that point in the instructions.
+You are instructed later on (right-hand side of page 60 in my revision of the manual) to flush-trim all leads under or near L33 but if you were strictly following the manual, you would already have installed X3 at this point and folded over it’s leads which will allow the bumper to “exist” as it were, but will not allow it to sit completely flat.

 Aww what the heck, here’s another very similar shot.
 In the background is the control board, and underneath the processor chip, you can see the crystal and associated trimcap that should be adjusted to exactly 4MHz so that the frequency display reads accurately.
 The manual tells you how to do it – you don’t need any extra test equipment: